Logout

 Challenges

-• While we use available data to prepare for and anticipate storms and other disruptions, these events are inherently unpredictable.
+• While we use available data to prepare for and anticipate severe weather and other disruptions, these events are inherently unpredictable.
 Moreover, storm intensity, frequency, and unpredictability are expected to increase with climate change.

 • The primary way we serve communities is by operating our business; our success in serving communities in times of disaster and disruption is, therefore, dependent on our ability to keep operating and/or resume operations.